Expert tips for reducing property risk at your short-term rental

 Be prepared with specialist, tailored insurance

 The first step and necessary precaution to protect your property is to consider your insurance coverage.
 Navigating the complex world of specialist insurance can be a pain point for many property owners and managers.
 After all, who likes to dwell on the worst case scenario?
-But when it comes to insuring your short-term rental property, it’s essential that you have the right tailored coverage in place for peace of mind in case something ever goes wrong.
+But when it comes to insuring your short-term rental property, it’s essential that you have the right tailored coverage in place for peace of mind in the event that something goes wrong.

 Consider screening guests

-Having a comprehensive insurance solution organized is key to reducing risk at your short-term rental.
-But a further step toward avoiding property damage is managing misconduct by encouraging respectful guests to book your property.
+Having a comprehensive insurance solution organised is key to reducing risk at your short-term rental.
+But a further step towards avoiding property damage is managing misconduct by encouraging respectful guests to book your property.

-To support your instincts, modern data science tools, such as those we use at Safely.com, can help identify high-risk booking requests.
-Property managers and owners can integrate comprehensive guest screening into their property management processes to relieve owners’ concerns about strangers sleeping in their beds – turning them into trusted guests and greatly mitigating risk to the short-term rental.
+To support your instinct, modern data science tools, such as those we use at Safely.com, can help identify high-risk booking requests.
+Property managers and owners can integrate comprehensive guest screening into their property management processes to ease owners' concerns over strangers sleeping in their beds - turning them into trusted guests and greatly mitigating risk to the short-term rental.

 It’s important to note here that the quest for a respectful guest begins at the start of the booking process with the listing.
 Be intentional about how you describe your property.
 Do you want to appeal to a large party or a family?
 Be realistic about the amenities you offer and the image you want to project.
-Do you want to set a specific criteria guests must fulfill before they book?
+Do you want to set a specific criteria guests must fulfil prior to booking?
 On Booking.com, for example, you can make it a booking requirement that guests must provide a verified phone number or their address.

 What about when things do go wrong?

 Insurance and guest screening can be a complex field to navigate.
-Here are my recommendations for what to have in place to protect your short-term rental property against accidental damage and guest misconduct:
+Here are my recommendations for what you should have in place to protect your short-term rental property against accidental damage and guest misconduct:

-- Commercial insurance that covers damage to the home’s structure, its contents, and bodily injury (covering accidents and non-accidents).
-I recommend $1,000,000 to my clients.
+- Commercial insurance that covers damage to the home’s structure, its contents and bodily injury (covering accidents and non-accidents).
+I recommend US$1,000,000 to my clients.